 And you’re seventeen, she says, looking up at me.

 She’s at school with me mum, in my form.
 She’s not some stranger who just picked me up off the street.

 But, what does she want with you?

-What I want to say is that the question makes no sense because Frankie doesn’t want anything from me.
+The thing is, Frankie doesn’t want anything from me.
 Frankie doesn’t want or need anything.
-She tells me: I get what I can and what I can’t get I don’t think about.
+She is always telling me: I get what I can and what I can’t get I don’t think about.
 The rest is just noise.